acemod/ACE3/documentation/feature/spectator.md

 ### 1.1 Spectator System

-The current itteration of the ACE3 spectator system only officially supports scenarios using respawn type 3 (or "BASE").
+The current iteration of the ACE3 spectator system only officially supports scenarios using [respawn type](https://community.bistudio.com/wiki/Arma_3_Respawn#Respawn_Types) 3 (or "BASE").
 However there's nothing to stop its use alongside anything else, just be aware that it might not function entirely as expected.

 By default, the ACE3 spectator system does nothing - meaning existing missions will behave exactly as before.
 The setting `ace_spectator_onDeath` can be used to automatically put players into spectator mode each time they die.

-For scenario designers who seek a more advanced setup (such as multiple lives or wave respawning) the function `ace_spectator_fnc_setSpectator` is provided to transition players to/from spectator mode as desired:
+For mission makers who seek a more advanced setup (such as multiple lives or wave respawning) the function `ace_spectator_fnc_setSpectator` is provided to transition players to/from spectator mode as desired:
 ```
  * Arguments:
  * 0: Unit to put into spectator state <OBJECT>